Bóndi

 Bóndi (also húsbóndi, (pl.) bændr in Old Norse) was the Norse core of society, formed by farmers and craftsmen in the Scandinavian Viking Age, and constituted a widespread middle class.
 They were free men and enjoyed rights such as the use of weapons and the privilege to join the Thing as farm-owning landlords.

-The profile is specified in Rígsthula, a Scandinavian legend describing the god Ríg lying with three couples to procreate and give birth to the three social classes: thralls, karls (or bændr) and earls.
+The profile is specified in Rígsthula, a Scandinavian legend describing the god Ríg lying with three couples to procreate and give birth to the three social classes: thralls, karls (or bændr) and jarls.
 The poem describes the image and behavior as it should be, and the type of work expected at each.

 Karl

 The Norse mythology cites Karl as a result of the illicit relationship between god Heimdal and mortal Amma.
 Karl and his wife Snor would be progenitors of the peasants and freemen.
 The odalsbóndi (owner with hereditary possessions) could give up some of their land to other karls in exchange for loyalty and unconditional support whenever necessary.
 However, the term karl in some ancient writings denoting a free man status of low social class without access to family ties with upper castes or royalty.